-Juicy fruit with a thick wall and excellent taste!
+Juicy fruit with thick walls and excellent taste!

 * Growing peppers in greenhouses.